Australian Aboriginal English: Whichway and Wotnah

 These phrases can be used to ask "What's happening?"

 Whitefella

 In Aboriginal communities, particularly those in the outback and the Top End, Aboriginal people often refer to white people as "whitefellas".
 In Australian Kriol, "waitbala" means "a white person" and comes from this word.
+It and its counterpart "blackfella" headline "Blackfella/Whitefella", an Aboriginal country rock anthem about the need for racial harmony.

 Other words

 Some other words with particular meanings in Aboriginal English, or derived from an Aboriginal language, and/or pertaining to Aboriginal culture, include: